mead-ml/mead-baseline/docs/reporting.md

 You can use the reporting hooks in two ways:

-- **mead config file**: The config file should have a field called "reporting" at the end of the json config.
+- **mead config file**: The config file should have a field called "reporting".
 Eg:

 ```
  "train": {